cdot/Hotpot/README.md

 * Go to "Overview" and enable the Maps Directions API
 * Set the API key in your server's Hotpot configuration

-## Fences
+## GeoFences

-Fences are used to signal to the server when a mobile device has come within a specific distance of the home.
+GeoFences are used by mobile devices to signal to the server when the device has come within a specific distance of the home.
 The server uses these signals to estimate the likely return time of a mobile device.
 Each fence is given as a name, and a number of metres from the home server to set the fence.

 Use of fences means that the minimum of power and network bandwidth is used by the mobile device to report its location.